LBALab/timeco/README.md

 # Copyright

-Copyright [2.21].
-The intellectual property is currently owned by [2.21].
+The intellectual property is currently owned by Didier Chanfray, SARL.

 Originaly developed by Adeline Software International in 1994.